Long ago, in a galaxy far, far away . . .

 It is a period of civil war.
 Rebel forces, striking from a hidden base, seek to inspire other systems to resist the mighty Galactic Empire.
 The Empire has deployed their greatest super-weapon, the Death Star, to seek out and destroy the Rebel base before they can become a true threat.

-Star Wars: Rebellion brings the excitement of the Original Trilogy to life.
+Star Wars: Rebellion brings the excitement of the original film trilogy to life.
 The Alliance must develop their reputation by completing top-secret missions against the Empire’s infrastructure.
-But they are massively out-gunned by the Empire, and must carefully protect the location of their hidden base.
-The Empire, buoyed by the industrial power of the galaxy, methodically searches for the Rebel base while quashing even the faintest hint of rebellion.
+But they are massively outgunned by the Empire and must carefully protect the location of their hidden base.
+The Empire, buoyed by industrial output on a galactic scale, methodically searches for the Rebel base while quashing even the faintest hint of rebellion.
 It’s a race against time for both factions, pitting the Alliance’s diplomacy and ingenuity against the propaganda and might of the Empire, with the fate of the galaxy in the balance.

 At its best, Star Wars is about memorable characters and Star Wars: Rebellion is no exception.
 Both factions have access to a wide cast of characters to support their causes, including Luke Skywalker, Darth Vader, Mon Mothma, and Grand Moff Tarkin.
 These icons of the Star Wars universe will lead troops into battle both in space and on land, or will recreate key moments from the movies.
 And, in true Star Wars fashion, an opposing leader may appear at an unexpected moment to interfere with even the best laid plans.
 The result is a dynamic game where a single leader’s presence could shift momentum from one faction to another.
 Though the movies demonstrate one possible outcome, your game may not end the same way!

-- Players will decide if they will play with Rise of the Empire or the base game.
-If desired, players may agree to use the “basic setup” on page 16 of the Learn to Play rulebook, and skip step 2
+- Players will decide if they will play the default version of the game for the round, or an alternate version.
+If desired, players may agree to use the “basic setup” on page 16 of the Learn to Play rulebook and skip step 2.

-Players with a copy of the game are encouraged to arrive early to begin setup.
+- Players with a copy of the game are encouraged to arrive early to set up as much as possible before the round starts.
 Regardless of which setup players agree to use (basic, advanced, or Rise of the Empire), all games will use action cards as described on page 18 of the Learn to Play rulebook.

 Odd number of participants (byes): In Round 1 and the Mulligan round, the GM will sit out if necessary to ensure an even number of participants.
 In subsequent rounds an eliminator will be used in lieu of a bye, if available.
 The GM will play that role if already knocked out of the single elimination.
 Otherwise, an assistant GM will be the eliminator if available.
 If none are available, then a willing player who has already lost could be designated.
 If no eliminator is available, a bye will be awarded.
 Byes will be first awarded to previous tournament winners, if applicable.
 Afterwards, byes will be awarded randomly.
 No player will receive more than one bye.